Ishan2608/Snake-Game/README.md

 # Run the Program
 To Run the Program: Open it in PyCharm(prefered IDE).
 You can use some other IDE too if you want, and click on Run button.

-# Improvement Needed
-I have resolved the issue of adding the pause and resume functionality.
-Anyone reading this, I require your help to make my snake look more snake like, i.e., to add an image of snake head for head and some scale images for the body.

 # How it works?
 Snake here is a list of turtles.
 A while loop keeps calling the move method on snake object which move the head of snake by one unit(I have taken that as 20).